-- Better exchange rates for Finder users
+- Better exchange rates than those offered by banks

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 The rise of online banking technology and systems means that everyday Singaporeans now have the power to transfer money all over the world.
 But with great power comes great responsibility, and it’s important to make sure you’re not breaking any laws or falling foul of any government agencies when you send money overseas.

 From monitoring systems preventing global crime to the potential tax implications of moving money across international borders, there are a few important rules and regulations you should be aware of before sending an international money transfer.
 Read on to find out what you need to know.